MatthewBonanni/AA228_Final_Project/README.md

 * Driver Names, Team Names, and Track Names are converted to integer IDs in the dataset.
 The key to correlate these IDs to the names are stored in the `data` folder.

 ## 2. Train the Lap Time Predictor (Optional)
 We provide a pretrained model for predicting lap times based on race state in the `outputs` folder that is already integrated into our MDP policy evaluation.
-However if you are adding data or want to try to improve the Neural Net, use the `estimator/RaceNet.py` to train the neural network.
+However if you are adding data or want to try to improve the estimator, use the `estimator/RaceNet.py` to train the neural network.
 The model is trained using Pytorch and having experience with training models in this framework is very helpful.

 ## 3. Offline Policy Training
 Use the `q_learn.py` file to perform offline training.
 This file generates race strategy policies for the tracks specified in the `tracks` list.
 These policies are then stored in the `learning/q_pols` folder.
 This script also generates transition models for the on-track events.
 These transition models are not required for policy evaluation, but help provide more realistic results in policy optimization.
 Some track Q-learning policies and transition functions are provided.